Megha10-v/AIAChallenge/README.md

 ### Running the web scarpper

-To execute the scraper and collect data:
+To execute the scraper and collect data and store it in database:
 ```
 python scrapper.py
 ```